 - Pass the end of the yarn through the loop.

 How to Double Crochet - Increasing and Decreasing

-If you want to create items of clothing that need to be shaped, you will need to learn to increase and decrease stitches.
+If you want to create items of clothing that need to be shaped, you will need to learn to increase and decrease crochet stitches.

 To Increase Double Crochet

 Simply crochet 2 dc into one stitch in the row below.
 Your crochet pattern should specify where to do this.
-In the photo below I have increased in the middle of the row.
+In the photo below I have increased the crochet in the middle of the row.